About the Emerging Economies Group

 The EEG plans to hold two meetings each year, which will take place in one of the member countries.
 Host countries carry the organisational costs of the meeting.
 However, group members are responsible for their own travel and lodging costs.
 The EEG secretariat is based in Beijing.

 All meetings are held in public.
-Meeting notes are made available on the IASB's meeting diary webpage.
+Meeting notes are made available on the IASB's meeting diary webpage and here.

-To be kept up to date of forthcoming meetings and other related news, subscribe to the EEG email alert:
+To be kept up to date of forthcoming meetings and other related news, sign up to the EEG email alert:

-[if you are already a registered user of email alerts, click above and login to amend your settings; if you are a new subscriber, click above and register as a new user]
+[if you are already a eIFRS Basic user of email alerts, click above and login to amend your settings; if you are a new user, click above and register for eIFRS Basic or subscribe to eIFRS Professional]